flyingmachine/brave-clojure-web/content/functional-programming.md

  4 {:connections {1 2}}}
 ```

-This function uses recursion through `reduce` in order to
+`connect` uses recursion through `reduce` in order to progressively
-progressively "build up" the final state of the board.
-Also notice
+"build up" the final state of the board.
+In the example above, you're
-that it also uses `in-bounds?` to check whether all positions being
-associated are valid.
+reducing over the nested vectors `[[1 4] [4 1]]`.
+This is what allows
+you to return an updated board with both `pos` and `destination` (1
+and 4) pointing to each other in their connections.

 The anonymous function passed to `reduce` uses a function you haven't
 seen before, `assoc-in`.
 Whereas the function `get-in` lets you look